Vindya28/Furniture/README.md

 # Furniture
-A basic html and css project
+A basic html and css project for beginners to enhance their skils.